tahalabs/tahalabs/README.md

 ## Hi there 👋

 My name is Mohammad Taha Mansouri,
-A graduate in Computer Engineering from Urmia University of Technology.
+- 📜 A graduate in Computer Engineering from Urmia University of Technology.

-I started coding at the age of 18.
+- 🖥️ I started coding at the age of 18.
 I worked for 2 years in Android development using Kotlin, and after that, I developed an interest in Artificial Intelligence.
-🔭 I’m currently working as a freelancer
+- 🔭 I’m currently working as a freelancer.
-🌱 I’ve been learning and programming in the field of Artificial Intelligence for the past year.
+- 📚  I’ve been learning and programming in the field of Artificial Intelligence for the past year.

   Currently, I’m serving in the military.
-I’d be happy to assist you with ideas and projects, and I look forward to connecting with you.
+-  🤝 I’d be happy to assist you with ideas and projects, and I look forward to connecting with you.
 <!--
 **tahalabs/tahalabs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.